livinin82/steam-deck-pirates/_docs/emulation-overview.md

 ---
-title: Emulation & ROMs Overview
+title: Guides for emulators and roms
 nav_order: 5
 ---

-# Emulation & ROMs Overview
+# Guides for emulators and roms

 Use the quick links below to jump to a topic: